janmalyy/java-school-projects/README.md

     Now the name is Nibbles again.

-Disclaimer: Not all code was written by me, some parts were given by lecturers.
+Disclaimer: Not all code was written by me, some parts were prepared by lecturers.